MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/README.md

 PM> Install-PackageAspNetCore.Identity.Services.SendGrid
 ```

+## Configure app to support email

-Next add the following code to your startup file:
+Next we need to configure the application to support our Email provider.
+Start by adding the following code to your startup file:

 ```csharp
 var sendGridApiKey = builder.Configuration.GetValue<string>("SendGridApiKey");